wanghaisheng/responsive-landing-page-starter/content/blog/en/play-audio-voice-call-php-dr.md

 You’ll need PHP installed before working through this post.
 I’m running PHP 7.4, but the code here should work on PHP 7.2 and above.
 You’ll also need [Composer](https://getcomposer.org/) available to install the Vonage PHP client.

-You’ll also need a [Vonage Account](https://dashboard.nexmo.com/sign-up) and the [Nexmo CLI](https://github.com/Nexmo/nexmo-cli) installed.
+You’ll also need a [Vonage Account](https://dashboard.nexmo.com/sign-up) and the [Vonage CLI](https://github.com/Vonage/vonage-cli) installed.
 We’ll be using the CLI to configure our Vonage account and purchase a phone number.

 ### Play an Audio File Into an Incoming Call